jewelltaylor/funclustVI/README.md

   - **plot\_params**: List of parameters corresponding to characteristics of the plot

-### Return Value
+#### Return Value

 The funclustVI function returns a list with the following entries:

-  - **probability\_matrix**: A matrix in which the columns are the probabilities that the curve belongs to that cluster
+  - **probability\_matrix**: A matrix in which the columns are the probabilities that the curves belong to that cluster
   - **cluster\_assignments**: A vector of intergers that represent the cluster assignment for each curve
   - **init\_cluster\_assignments**: The cluster assignments provided